Usmaelabdureman/employee-management-system/README.md

 <p>test project for Addis Software Development plc</p>

 #Redux-saga
-<h2>Redux-saga is a redux middleware library designed to make handling side effects easy and readable.
+<h2>Redux-saga is a redux middleware library designed to make handling Redux side effects logic, such as simple async logic (like a request to the API)..
 It leverages ES6 Generators which allows us to write asynchronous code that looks synchronous</h2>

 # Getting Started with Create React App